openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

 ## Namespace Event stream

-When a namespace has been matched to a repository, Pipelines as Code will emit its log messages as Kubernetes events within the namespace of the corresponding repository.
+When a namespace has been matched to a repository, Pipelines-as-Code will emit its log messages as Kubernetes events within the namespace of the corresponding repository.